danilw/danilw.github.io/blog/nvidia_linux_gpu_video_accceleration_webbrowsers/README.md

 [Nvidia driver: 580.105.08](https://www.nvidia.com/en-us/drivers/details/257493/)

-> Added a new environment variable, CUDA_DISABLE_PERF_BOOST, to allow for disabling the default behavior of boosting the GPU to a higher power state when running CUDA applications.
-Setting this environment variable to '1' will disable the boost.
+> Added a new environment variable, `CUDA_DISABLE_PERF_BOOST`, to allow for disabling the default behavior of boosting the GPU to a higher power state when running CUDA applications.
+Setting this environment variable to `1` will disable the boost.

 *For more details read [this comment](https://github.com/NVIDIA/open-gpu-kernel-modules/issues/333#issuecomment-3499129176).*